bisakhmondal/blog.bisakh/data/blog/Monitoring-with-Datadog-in-Apache-APISIX.md

 ### How to Use

-The following is an example on how to **enable** the datadog plugin for a specific route.
-We are assumming your dogstatsd agent is already up an running.
+The following is an example of how to **enable** the datadog plugin for a specific route.
+We are assuming your dogstatsd agent is already up and running.

 ```shell
 # enable plugin for a specific route